kouks/gaem/docs/index.md

 Of course, the graphics, the gameplay, the combat, the balance - all would be incredibly important in order to keep players interested.

+Also need to figure out the "details" like for example the setting of the game.
+Or a story to the game.

+> High level content needs to support endless replayability - it would reward valuable items that can then be traded.

 > Power level is nice but it blurs the line between someone who's played for 1000 hours that season and someone who's played for 2 hours.
-They still see the same numbers, similar gameplay, but the `expedition` `power level` is just... higher. **There needs to be nother power-progression, gameplay-altering system in place** specifically to address this issue - Perhaps higher level keys would actually drop other than the basic gear items that would have some special effects, look different, alter gameplay.
+They still see the same numbers, similar gameplay, but the `expedition` `power level` is just... higher. **There needs to be another power-progression, gameplay-altering system in place** specifically to address this issue - Perhaps higher level keys would actually drop other than the basic gear items that would have some special effects, look different, alter gameplay.

 > Dev organized tournamets of who completes tough keys faster with live streams would be amazing here.
 Our own esports.

 ## are there some shiny items for me to get?

-Perhaps, this is largely TBD.
+Perhaps, this is too much of a detail IMO at the momnent.
 There could be some rare drops from say level 20+ `keys` that can then be crafted into the `season's` legendary item, that would have a slight boost in `power level` over the `season` cap and some extra effect.

 ## how the hell do characters and their gearing work?

 Vague idea but.
 Same gear on different characters would have different effects.
 It would also be transferrable.
 Or universaly usable within that account.
-Meaning you can swap character at any time - you would just have to collect new `character upgrades`.
+Meaning you can swap character at any time - you would just have to collect new `jewels`.

-Same with weapon.
+Weapons is a category that I'm not decided on yet.
+Does each character have its own weapon type? or can we freely swap?
+Can a "mage" also run an "ak-42"?
+I'd like to give freedom but at the same time, keep it contained.

+I'd like a notion of many different characters slowly being added to the game.
+Question is, how do you get these?

 ## is there a notion of account progression? or new account in a new `season` is basically identical to a veteran one?

 Well that's a tough question.
 I want `seasons` to be a reset in player power.
 Not a fan of giving old player a significat advantage.
 Perhaps some stats associated with the account to show how much the player has played in different seasons.
 Perhaps an account "level" that increases the more you play over time, or based on how many of the game's items you've collected.

+## how do devs make $$$?

+Purchase special ingame currency.
+For now just that.
+This currency can be use to buy cosmetics, maybe some gear upgrade slots (if I wanna slap a jewel on a gear piece, maybe I have to use an item to make a hole first.
+This can be farmable, or purchasable).
+MAAYBE slight pay-to-skip .No p2w though - player power cannot be purchased.
+Meaning you cannot buy `power level` 200 `gemstones` for $$ currency.
+You could maybe trade them with other players, though.
+Right.
+The same currency is used for player to player trading.

+What could make this game quite interesting is the option to cash out to uh... crypto?

 ## what is the MVP?